Ellestial/100-days-of-code/r1-log.md

   * Bubbling: Goes down to top upon clicking an element.
 The browser returns that you clicked the button that's inside the header that's inside the body that's inside the html.
   * Propagation: Prevents capturing/bubbling from continuing past where e.stopPropagation() is called.
   * Once: Event listener's option property that lets you allow the event to only be fired once before it unbinds itself.

+## Day 73: May 19, 2019

+**Today's Progress**: Almost completed Wes Bos' JavaScript 30 - Day 26 (Follow Along Nav) challenge.

+**Project Summary**: Instead of a normal nav with dropdowns where you hover over one nav button and a dropdown appears, make it so the background of the dropdown moves along to the next hovered button's dropdown and fit the content.

+**Thoughts**: Went mostly well, just need to figure out how to add margin to the top of the dropdown to fit properly.
+Everything else seems set!